 In theory, a distortion refers to a departure from the perfect competitive equilibrium with no externalities and in which resources have been optimally allocated so that each economic agent maximizes his or her own welfare.
 Thus, distortions are closely associated with market imperfections.
 In reality, an economy with no distortions does not exist—both advanced and developing economies use government interventions, such as stabilization policies, development strategies, industrial policies, administrative regulations, and so forth, which can be viewed as distortions, broadly defined.
-Read more.

 By Eva Paus.
 Posted April 13, 2017

 The “middle income trap” captures the situation where a middle income country can no longer compete internationally in standardized, labor-intensive commodities because wages are relatively too high, and it can also not compete in higher value added activities on a broad enough scale because productivity is relatively too low.
 The result is slow growth, stagnant or falling wages, and a growing informal economy.
-Read more.

 The notion of a middle-income trap has generated much interest and discussion, but little consensus.
 There is no agreement on what the trap is or how long a country needs to be at the middle-income stage to be considered trapped.
 Much of the current discussion is about growth slowdowns, but is a slowdown the same as a trap?
 It is also possible that the trap does exist but we do not know what causes it.

 Subscribe / Connect to Asia Pathways

-- Agriculture and rural development
+- Agriculture and natural resources

 - Information and Communications Technology

-- Regional Cooperation
+- Regional cooperation and integration

-- Social Development and Poverty
+- Social development and protection

 - Video Blog